diegoami/JS_FE_musicblogs/README.md

 ![Author Sequence Diagram](doc/updateposts_sq2.png)

-An export of all the posts, including youtube video ids and lyrics, is used by Europoplyrics site for browsing youtube videos.
+An export of all the posts, including youtube video ids and lyrics, is used by Europoplyrics site for browsing youtube videos, and, if available, showing them along with their lyrics.

 ![Author Sequence Diagram](doc/browse_videos_sq3.png)